-V. THAT in twenty Days after the Subscription is filled, and Advertisements thereof, given in the publick Papers, there shall be a general Assembly held at Athlone, and in this Affembly the Subscribers of broken Sum, or Sums under 1000 Pounds, shall chuse their Representatives; and when that is done; the Directors, or Representatives so chosen, and the Subscribers of whole Shares, being eleven in all, shall chuse the Governors, and the Clerk, and give fuch Orders, for the Profecution of the Work, as to them shall seem meet, as aforesaid; and that this shall stand for the first general Court, as if it were held on the Twenty-ninth Day of March, from which time forward, the general Court shall be obliged, under a certain Penalty, regularly to meet every Twenty-ninth Day of September, and Twenty-fifth Day of March, for ever; and all Money produced by Tolls, or otherwise, from the general Undertaking, shall, at these Courts, be fairly accounted for, and that every Sharer, or Subscriber into any Share, shall be paid his Dividend of the gain, according to his Subscription, or Share in the original Stock.
+V. THAT in twenty Days after the Subscription is filled, and Advertisements thereof, given in the publick Papers, there shall be a general Assembly held at Athlone, and in this Assembly the Subscribers of broken Sum, or Sums under 1000 Pounds, shall chuse their Representatives; and when that is done, the Directors, or Representatives so chosen, and the Subscribers of whole Shares, being eleven in all, shall chuse the Governors, and the Clerk, and give fuch Orders, for the Profecution of the Work, as to them shall seem meet, as aforesaid; and that this shall stand for the first general Court, as if it were held on the Twenty-ninth Day of March, from which time forward, the general Court shall be obliged, under a certain Penalty, regularly to meet every Twenty-ninth Day of September, and Twenty-fifth Day of March, for ever; and all Money produ-Governors that be allowed a ced by Tolls, or otherwise, from the general Undertaking, shall, at these Courts, be fairly accounted for, and that every Sharer, or Subscriber into any Share, shall be paid his Dividend of the gain, according to his Subscription, or Share in the original Stock!
+THIV

-VI.
-THAT for the more exact Regulation of Transfers and Payments, the Clerk, or Register of the Company, shall keep in his Book, an exact Register of all the original Subscriptions, with the Persons Names who subscribed them, and the Payments made upon them, and shall give Duplicates of such Payments, and Subscriptions to the Subscribers, or Assignees of the Subscribers; and that in case of Sale, or Transfer of any Share, or Subscription, the said Clerk shall register such Sale, or Transfer in his Book, and shall give the Purchaser, to whom such Sale, or Transfer is made, a Certificate of the same, with a Receipt, as aforesaid, for so much as is paid in, of the said Subscription; and shall take up and cancel the old Certificate, on the issuing of a new one; so that there may be no Certificate existing, at any time, but one Sett.
+Shares, from the time when fach Purchase VI.
+THAT for the more exact Regulation of Transfers and Payments, the Clerk, or Register of the Company, shall keep in his Book, an exact Register of all the original Subscriptions, with the Persons Names who subscribed them, and the Payments made upon them, and shall give Duplicates of such Payments, and Subscriptions to the Subscribers, or Assignees of the Subscribers; and that in case of Sale, or Transfer of any Share, or Subscription, the faid Clerk shall register such Sale, or Transfer in his Book, and shall give the Purchaser, to whom such Sale, or Transfer is made, a Certificate of the fame, with a Receipt, as aforesaid, for so much as is paid in, of the faid Subscription; and shall take up and cancel the old Certificate, on the issuing of a new one; so that there may be no Certificate existing, at any time, but one Sett, a vote val or si